-2) Use the UP and DOWN arrow keys on the left button wheel to scroll through the sub menu items until DELETE ALL DATA is highlighted.
+2) Use the UP and DOWN arrow keys to scroll through the sub menu items until DELETE ALL DATA is highlighted.

 - 3) Press the ENTER key to activate the confirmation screen. - 4) Press the OK key to delete All Files from memory, or the ESC key to abort. - 5) Press the MEAS key to return to the measurement screen.